No-Sugar Sweet Potato Pie

 Instructions

-Combine cooled sweet potatoes, Swerve, butter, salt, and egg yokes into a large bowl and beat until light and fluffy.
+2. Combine the cooled sweet potatoes, Swerve, butter, salt, and egg yolks in a large bowl, and beat until light and fluffy.

-Pour filling into prepared pie shell and bake at 400 degrees for 10 minutes then lower heat to 350 degrees and bake for 50 minutes more or until pie is set.
+6. Pour the filling into the prepared pie shell and bake at 400 degrees for 10 minutes, then lower the heat to 350 degrees and bake for 50 minutes more, or until the pie is set.

 Notes